-- No community engagement practices were applied for this project - Inform: Potential stakeholders were informed about the project - Consult: Stakeholders were provided with opportunities to provide input at predesigned points in the process - Involve: Stakeholders were involved throughout most of the process - Collaborate: A partnership is formed with stakeholders to share in the decisionmaking process including development of alternatives and identification of the preferred solution. - Walk Score
+- No community engagement practices were applied for this project - Inform: Potential stakeholders were informed about the project - Consult: Stakeholders were provided with opportunities to provide input at predesigned points in the process - Involve: Stakeholders were involved throughout most of the process - Collaborate: A partnership is formed with stakeholders to share in the decisionmaking process including development of alternatives and identification of the preferred solution. - Walk Score (a metric of the walkability of the neighborhood surrounding the site, which correlates with both greater occupant health and lower transporation emissions.)

 - From a survey of building users or other method, estimate percentage of building occupants who commute via alternative transportation (biking, walking, mass transit, etc.) - Estimate the annual carbon emissions associated with the transportation of those coming to or returning from the building (metric tons/year).
-Identify which tool was used.
-(The US EPA provides simplified carbon calculators for homes and businesses.) - For comparison, express the estimated carbon emissions associated with operating the building in Measure 6 in the same units here: (metric tons/year).
+Use the US Department of Transportation guidance for car and public transit commuting (0.2-1.0 lb CO2 per mile); approximate walking and biking at 0 lb CO2/mile. - For comparison, express the estimated carbon emissions associated with operating the building in Measure 6 in the same units here: (metric tons/year.
+To convert lbs to metric tons, use 1 metric ton = 2205 lbs).